Akita dog

-Odate City, Akita Prefecture, is located in the middle reaches of the Yoneshirogawa River that crosses northern Akita Prefecture, and is the northernmost municipality in Akita Prefecture, bordering Aomori Prefecture.
+Odate City , Akita Prefecture is located in the middle basin of Yoneshirogawa, which crosses northern Akita Prefecture, and is bordered by Aomori Prefecture, and is located the northernmost municipality of Akita Prefecture.

 Odate City is a basin (Odate Basin) surrounded by mountains on three sides, and in the northwest is a series of mountain forests that lead to the Shirakami Mountains, a World Natural Heritage Site, and about 80% of the area is forested.
 The city is located in the center of the basin along the Yoneshiro River, and the surrounding area is surrounded by farmland.